ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 and thereby determine the consequences of following or not following a stated preference.

-A data processor MAY choose to respect preferences that it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been expressed,
+An entity that receives usage preferences MAY choose to respect those preferences it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been expressed,